FingerLeakers/safari-ie-reaper.github.io/README.md

 Original Tweet here: https://twitter.com/pwnsdx

 The page would be this:
+(but you can only see it with the right browser!)
 ![Alt text](https://github.com/JonnyBanana/safari-ie-reaper.github.io/blob/master/img/trolling%20studios.JPG)

 The Exploit it works on Safari and IE (and i think Edge) on Windows, Safari (Mac iPhone, iPad etc.),</BR>